The world of translation is progressing at breakneck speed, as machine translation (MT) methods are being increasingly perfected .

 The process that machine translation tools usually follow are generally split into three distinct stages:

-- Transfer from the source language (LO) to the target language (LT): it is the bilingual stage where the tool automatically produces the translated text from the information extracted from the analysis, the glossaries, the translation memories, corpus, etc.
+- Transfer from source language (SL) to target language (TL): this is the bilingual stage in which the tool automatically produces the translated text based on the information extracted from the analysis, glossaries, translation memories, corpora, etc.

 Main issues with machine translation